LE-Silva/LE-Silva/README.md

-A newbie developer in Brazil.
+A beginner developer in Brazil.
 Student of System Analysis and Development in Garça, São Paulo.
 My interest center around cloud computing and Web Applications, with a minor focus on mobile development.
 Currently learning Java 17 and Kotlin.